JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 - Direct to the console.
 - Via a remoting protocol.

-Connecting via a remoting protocol has the advantage of simulating the use of a display protocol which has an impact on the resource usage on the target VM.
+Connecting via a remoting protocol has the advantage of simulating the use of a display protocol which has an impact on the resource usage of the target VM.
 If this approach is taken you need clients (physical or virtual) that connect using a display protocol and optionally a broker to distribute the session requests from the clients.

 When you use clients to initiate the sessions, it's important to configure these clients with the same specifications.
 Examples of these configuration options are.